 Ventilating a room means replacing the indoor air with outdoor air.
 The easiest way to create airflow is to open windows.
-In the winter, this may not always be comfortable or possible for long periods.
+This may not be comfortable or possible for long periods in the winter.
 However, doing so “for a few minutes at a time during the day can still improve air quality with minimal impact on the indoor temperature,” according to the Public Health Agency of Canada (PHAC).

 Having an air purifier with a HEPA filter can help increase the air exchange within the room.